 I captured the photo above in Norway with the Zeiss 21mm f/2.8.
-It’s an incredible lens that is manual focus and quite heavy, but you can’t beat the optics.
+It’s an incredible lens that has manual focus and is quite heavy, but you can’t beat the optics.
 It has almost no distortion, very little falloff, and is sharp corner to corner.

 24mm (Still Good But Getting Narrower)

 The lenses above are considered to be “ultra wide”—again a rather arbitrary definition—and 24mm is where things start to normalize.
 You may notice when scrolling through photos in magazines or on flickr that 24mm is where many of the images start to shift from landscapes to urban and people shots.
 Again, this isn’t a hard-and-fast rule and you can take spectacular landscape photographs at 24mm, but you’re no longer ultra wide and may start losing the scale and grandeur of some large scenes.
 Images tend to flatten out the more you zoom in.

-The volume of landscape shots taken at 24mm goes up in part because of the popular 24-70mm f/2.8 lenses for both Canon and Nikon full-frame cameras.
-These pro zooms are some of the most versatile lenses on the market and great for everything from the outdoors to people.
-Some primes are available at 24mm but the selection is more scarce than 18mm or 21mm.
+The volume of landscape shots taken at 24mm goes up in part because of the popular 24-70mm f/2.8 lenses for Sony, Canon, and Nikon full-frame cameras.
+These pro zooms are some of the most versatile lenses on the market and great for everything from the outdoors to people photos.
+Some primes are available at 24mm but the selection is more scarce than at 18mm or 21mm.

 27mm (The In-Between Focal Length)